mongodb/specifications/source/command-monitoring/command-monitoring.rst

      * The name of this field is flexible to match the object that is returned from the driver.
      */
     connectionId: ConnectionId;

+    /**
+     * Returns the service id for the command when the driver is in load balancer mode.
+     * For drivers that wish to include this in their ConnectionId object, this field is
+     * optional.
+     */
+    serviceId: Optional<ObjectId>;
   }

   interface CommandSucceededEvent {